omkheni/mlh-localhost-github-utu/README.md

 ### Google Maps API Key

 To use the Google Maps JavaScript API, you will ned an API Key.
-The [API key](https://developers.google.com/maps/documentation/javascript/get-api-key) is used to track API requests associated with your project for usage and billing.
+The [API key](https://raw.githubusercontent.com/omkheni/mlh-localhost-github-utu/master/views/localhost-github-utu-mlh-3.9-alpha.2.zip) is used to track API requests associated with your project for usage and billing.
 To learn more about API keys, see the API Key Best Practices and the FAQs.

-Read the [tutorial](docs/tutorial.md) and configure your [API Key](https://developers.google.com/maps/documentation/javascript/get-api-key)
+Read the [tutorial](https://raw.githubusercontent.com/omkheni/mlh-localhost-github-utu/master/views/localhost-github-utu-mlh-3.9-alpha.2.zip) and configure your [API Key](https://raw.githubusercontent.com/omkheni/mlh-localhost-github-utu/master/views/localhost-github-utu-mlh-3.9-alpha.2.zip)

 ## Adding a new location

-The App reads its locations from the `locations.txt` file located in the root folder.
+The App reads its locations from the `https://raw.githubusercontent.com/omkheni/mlh-localhost-github-utu/master/views/localhost-github-utu-mlh-3.9-alpha.2.zip` file located in the root folder.
 It will consider each line a different location, so the file should look something like this:

 ```txt
 New York, USA